The 3Rs (Reduce, Reuse, Recycle)

 Pursuit of a Circular Economy

-The world is shifting from a linear economy2 to a circular economy—from a mass production, mass consumption economy to an economy that recycles and reuses resources.
+Society is shifting from a linear economy2 to a circular economy—from a mass production, mass consumption economy to an economy that recycles and reuses resources.
 A circular economy goes one step further than the 3Rs by considering the environment from the design stage, using maintenance to lengthen product life, and enhancing usage efficiency by incorporating leasing and sharing.

 Joint Plastic-to-Oil Conversion Business (Chemical Recycling)